corda/corda/docs/source/permissioning.rst

 nodes working as quickly as possible.

 However, these pre-configured keystores are not secure.
-For a real network, you need to create your own certificate authority that will issue certificates to nodes joining the network.
+For a real network, you need to create your own certificate authority that will creates these keystores for nodes joining the network.
 The instructions below explain how to do this.

 Creating the certificate authority
 ----------------------------------